-A close contender at the contest was a pomeranian dressed as Bo "Bandit' Darville.

-'My Heart' shares personal memories from Vietnam By DAVID WINKELSTERN While also exposing triage units during war, "A Piece of My Heart" is no joke-laden episode of "MASH."
-The Shirley Lauro play at Riverwalk's Review Black Box theater is about women deployed to medical facilities in Vietnam.

-It's based on true stories of 26 female vets who served in largely unrecognized, non-combat roles during the Vietnam War.
+A close contender at the contest was a pomeranian dressed as Bo "Bandit" Darville.
+'My Heart' shares personal memories from Vietnam By DAVID WINKELSTERN While also exposing triage units during war, "A Piece of My Heart" is no joke-laden episode of "M\A\S\H." The Shirley Lauro play at Riverwalk's Black Box theater is about Review Black Box theater is about women deployed to medical facilities in Vietnam. specialist who is often It's based on true stories of 26 female vets who served in largely unrecognized, non-combat roles during the Vietnam War.
 Six persuasive actresses bring those sometimes appalling, sometimes gut-wrenching and sometimes cathartic experiences to life.
 Ann Glenn Carlson commands the role of Steel - the smart, black Army 'A Piece of My Heart' Thursday, Oct.
-31 Sunday, Nov.
-3 Varying start times Riverwalk Theatre 228 Museum Drive (517) 482-5700 Riverwalktheatre.com specialist who is often ignored.
-With gusto, Kellv Jo Garland plays Martha, the volunteer nurse from a military family.
-Anasti Her is convincing as the MSU Music half-Italian, half Chinese war-resisterturned-nurse, Lee Ann.
+31 - ignored.
+With Sunday, Nov.
+3 yarying start times Riverwalk Theatre 228 Museum Drive (517) 482-5700 the volunteer nurse from a military family.
+Anasti Her is convincing as the half-Italian, half Chinese war-resisterturned-nurse, Lee Ann.

 Jessa Bye is perfect as Sissy - the girl next door sent to a far away, unrelenting, ghastly duty.
 Brie Roper realistically portrays Whitney, the lonely Red Cross nurse.
 Mary Jo is the naïve member of an allgirl, country group on a United Service Organizations tour that impacts her life forever.
 Classically trained vocalist Caila Conklin, assumes the vocal and guitar interludes with authority - and uses genuine acting chops to become Mary Jo.
 The sextet also switch seamlessly into other tormented characters.
 Tyler Frease masters the most character shifting.
 As "All American Men" he glides from likeable grunt to abhorrent officer with ease.
-Frease has no problem playing a soldier who offers some of the rare laughs in the play or depicting a dving amputee.
+Frease has no problem playing a soldier who offers some of the rare laughs in the play or depicting a dying amputee.
 "A Piece of My Heart" conveys gore without actually showing any.
 The mostly dark, stark set designed by Tom Ferris requires imagination to visualize

 The cast of "A Piece of My Heart" retell true stories from servicemen and women from the Vietnam War.
 The show is at Riverwalk Theatre. such sights.
 What helps make the grotesqueness real, is descriptive dialogue, emotion-filled acting and some impassioned directing by Diane Cooke.
 The first act of the two-hour-plus-intermission play provides backstory about how the women got involved in the Vietnam debacle.
 It also reveals horror after unimaginable horror while trying to cope with insurmountable casualties.
 The second act focuses on the dismay of returning home to a society unable to grasp what they have been through.
 Gatherings at therapy sessions and the Vietnam Wall Dedication Ceremony offers glimmers of hope.
-"Piece of My Heart" shows how being in a war isn't like any TV show or John Wavne movie.
+"Piece of My Heart" shows how being in a war isn't like any TV show or John Wayne movie.
 Those who witness the play will surely come away with a better idea of what war is.
-SOUTH OF THE BORDER: CELEBRATING THE MUSIC OF THE HER AMERICAS 11/4 MONDAY, 7:30 PM FAIRCHILD THEATRE, MSU AUDITORIUM We celebrate the culture and music of the "other Americas" with a tribute to our southern neighbors in a concert filled with variety.
-Senerously sponsored by Mike and Midge Morrow, and Dinner and a Concert" from the State Room Restaurant nside Kellogg Hotel and Conference Center.
-College of Music MICHIGAN STATE UNIVERSITY